Alcohol Monitoring Bracelet: What It Is and How It Works

 Benefits of Alcohol Ankle Monitors

-Continuous monitoring.
+• Continuous monitoring.
 Automated sampling of the device occurs every 30 minutes 24/7.
-The continuous monitoring mechanism prevents drinking around testing schedules and makes them suitable for crime-related applications.
+The continuous monitoring mechanism prevents drinking around testing schedules and makes them suitable for the crime-related applications they’re used in.

-Noninvasive testing.
-Blood tests to detect alcohol consumption require a blood draw and are much more invasive than sweat samples.
-Other detection methods such as urine tests or breathalyzers are also less invasive but require intentional sampling.
+• Non-invasive testing.
+Blood tests to detect alcohol consumption requires a blood draw and is much more invasive than a sweat sample.
+Other detection methods such as urine tests or breathalyzers are also less-invasive but require intentional sampling.

 We’ve acknowledged the device’s many benefits, but how does it make a positive impact?